JiachenCong/Simulation-for-Binary-Response-Forecasting-under-a-Factor-Augmented-Framework/README.md

 · simulation_CASE1_DGP_3 implements the case with strong autocorrelation, where the error terms follow an AR(1) process with coefficient 0.7.

-In the folder “Code_for_Example_2”, we include the data-generating processes corresponding to Example 2 in the paper, where the error terms follow a logistic distribution with zero mean and unit variance.
+In the folder “Code_for_Example_2”, we include the data-generating processes corresponding to Example 2 in the paper, where the error terms follow a standard logistic distribution.
 In this example, we estimate all coefficients using the standard logistic likelihood function.

 The three files — simulation_CASE2_DGP_1, simulation_CASE2_DGP_2, and simulation_CASE2_DGP_3 — correspond to the three error-term specifications described in the paper: